erinmckaypotter/windsor-worms-wp-customtheme/README.md

                           └ _child_theme.scss

 6. Replace these **_child_theme_variables.scss** & **_child_theme.scss** with the content of the files in this repo.
-7. Alter the styles to suite your own needs :) (*But do not change the file names or file structure*)
+7. Alter the styles to suit your own needs :) (*But do not change the file names or file structure*)